-As you know that WordPress is the best and most User friendly CMS there.
+As you know that WordPress is the best and most User-friendly CMS there.
 So, Adding links (Hyperlink) in WordPress is not that hard.
-But in this tutorial I’ll just show, how you can add links in Posts and Pages.
+But in this tutorial, I’ll just show, how you can add links to Posts and Pages.
 As it comes with 2 type of editor (Visual Editor and Simple HTML text Editor) to write and edit the content of blog posts and pages.
-A beginner can Add links with Visual Editor as it’s as that.
-However, you need a Good knowledge of HTML Language to add link with HTML Text Editor.
+A beginner can Add links with Visual Editor as it’s like that.
+However, you need a Good knowledge of HTML Language to add the link to HTML Text Editor.
 But I’ll be showing to Add Links using both of those Editors.

 Both Visual and Simple HTML Text Editor is shown in the Image below:

-Add Links in Posts and Pages in WordPress by Visual & HTML Editor:
+Add Links to Posts and Pages in WordPress: Visual Editor

 At 1st I’ll be showing that How to Add links using Visual Editor, It’s super Easy.

 To Add Links in between the content of your Blog Posts or Pages you need to: